Klinogicare® Quantum Magnetic Storm

 • recovery after overload and surgical interventions

-Unlike mechanical methods of action, an alternating magnetic field passes through tissues with minimal attenuation compared to optical methods and provides stimulation of deep paravertebral muscles and nerve plexuses without direct tissue trauma.
+Unlike methods of mechanical action, an alternating magnetic field passes through tissue with minimal attenuation compared with optical methods and can stimulate the deep paravertebral musculature and the nerve plexuses without direct trauma to the tissue.

 Klinogicare® Quantum Magnetic Storm

-Klinogicare® Quantum Magnetic Storm is a next-generation intelligent high-intensity pulsed magnetic stimulation system.
-The equipment is designed for non-invasive functional therapy of neuromuscular and musculoskeletal structures through deep electromagnetic induction without direct skin contact.
+Klinogicare® Quantum Magnetic Storm is a new-generation, high-performance intelligent system for high-intensity pulsed magnetic stimulation.
+The device is designed for the non-invasive functional therapy of neuromuscular and musculoskeletal structures through deep electromagnetic induction, without direct contact with the skin.

-The system ensures targeted activation of motor neurons, correction of muscle hypertonicity, and stimulation of recovery processes in deep tissue layers.
-Thanks to record induction power and hybrid modes, Quantum Magnetic Storm is used in clinical and sports practice as a universal tool for comprehensive rehabilitation, pain therapy, and functional recovery after injuries and surgeries.
+The system is designed to support the targeted activation of motor neurons, support the management of muscle hypertonia, and stimulate functional recovery processes in the deep tissue layers.
+Thanks to its high induction power and its hybrid operating modes, Quantum Magnetic Storm is used in clinical and sports practice as a versatile tool for comprehensive rehabilitation, pain management, and functional recovery after injuries and surgical interventions.

 Specifications